JD-P/cloob-latent-diffusion/README.md

 [0-150k step training run](https://wandb.ai/jdp/jdp-latent-diffusion/runs/1dv7xxrg?workspace=user-jdp)
 [150k-250k step training run](https://wandb.ai/jdp/jdp-latent-diffusion/runs/258cmlpw?workspace=user-jdp)

+**Training Tip**: Your model is likely to overfit/memorize the training set if it's too big in relation to your dataset size.
+The rule of thumb for overfitting is the parameter count shouldn't be more than 2/3 the datapoints in the set.
+You can calculate datapoints (floats) from the size of your latents times the size of your dataset.
+For the f=8 kl autoencoder used by this training repo it's 32x32x4xDataSetSize.
+So for example WikiArt which has 80k training items should be trained on a model no more than 0.66 * 32 * 32 * 4 * 80000 parameters large, or 216.2688 million.
+You should pick your base channel count and channel multipliers to respect this rule.
+Base channel count must be a multiple of 64 for this architecture.

 **Training Tip**: The loss curve has a small scale past the initial warmup, if it seems to be stuck in the same loss regime this doesn't necessarily mean it isn't